Use Cloud Observability’s correlation feature to investigate performance changes and find possible causes.

 The table below shows the attributes with the greatest change.
 Change, in this example, is how often the attribute appears on traces in the baseline window versus the deviation window.
 The results only include spans upstream of the queried service.

 The attribute with the greatest change is customer:ProWool from the iOS service.
-Hover over iOS to view the following:
+Point to iOS to view the following:

-You can also click the Add to notebook icon to add a p99-latency chart to a notebook.
+You can also select the Add to notebook icon to add a p99-latency chart to a notebook.

 Once you choose filters, the table shows the attributes or operations from traces with performance differences in the deviation window.
 Cloud Observability sorts the results by greatest change, and the columns show: